wurmlab/genomicscourse/2016-BIO721P/practicals/reference_genome/assembly.md

  2. If we independently created a transcriptome assembly, we can expect  the exons making up each transcript to map sequentially onto the genome (see [TGNet](http://github.com/ksanao/TGNet) for an implementation).
  3. We can expect the different scaffolds in the genome to have a unimodal distribution in sequence read coverage.
 Similarly, one can expect GC% to be unimodally distributed among scaffolds.
 Using this idea, the [Blobology](https://github.com/sujaikumar/assemblage) approach determined that evidence of foreign sequences in Tardigrades is largely due to extensive contamination rather than extensive horizontal gene transfer [Koutsovoulos et al 2016](http://www.pnas.org/content/113/18/5053).
  4. We can expect different patterns of gene content and structure between eukaryotes and prokaryotes.
  5. Pushing this idea further, we can expect a genome to contain a single copy of each of the "house-keeping" genes found in related species.
-We will see how to apply this idea using BUSCO (Benchmarking Universal Single-Copy Orthologs) later today (after we know how to obtain gene predictions).
+This is applied in BUSCO (Benchmarking Universal Single-Copy Orthologs).
 Note that:
-    * BUSCO is a refined, modernized implementation of the [CEGMA]("http://korflab.ucdavis.edu/Datasets/cegma/") (Core Eukaryotic Genes Mapping Approach).
+    * BUSCO is a refined, modernized implementation of [CEGMA]("http://korflab.ucdavis.edu/Datasets/cegma/") (Core Eukaryotic Genes Mapping Approach).
 CEGMA examines a eukaryotic genome assembly for presence and completeness of 248 "core eukaryotic genes".
     * QUAST also includes a "quick and dirty" method of finding genes.